Skip to main content

 Take Cover

-We’re heading into Fall, a good time to check your health insurance coverage.
-Details of your plan or enrollment may have changed while you are living your life.
+We’re heading into fall, which is a good time to check your health insurance coverage.
+Details of your plan or enrollment may have changed while you were busy living your life.
 Update your information if you need to or enroll in a new plan if yours has lapsed.
 Make sure you and your family have coverage.
-If you run into health problems, it’s one thing you won’t have to worry about.
+If you’re faced with an accident or illness, it’s one thing you won’t have to worry about.

 If there’s a medical visit or procedure you’ve been putting off, now is the time to schedule it.
 Your medical benefits reset in January of each year, so use them before that happens.
 They’re yours after all!

 Having trouble with enrollment or understanding your benefits?
 SFCHC has dedicated specialists happy to answer any questions or walk you through the process.
-You can call our Outreach Enrollment Department at 818-963-5690 Ext 156.
+Call our Outreach Enrollment Department at 818-963-5690 Ext 156.

 Get a Status Update

 Checkups are essential for keeping tabs on your overall health.
-They’re necessary for monitoring chronic medical conditions - like diabetes.
+They’re necessary for monitoring chronic medical conditions such as diabetes.
 Checkups can also uncover potential problems early while treatment is still an option.
 Keep regular visits with your doctor at SFCHC.
-The better your doctor knows you and your family, the better he or she can work with you to keep you healthy.
+The better your doctor knows you and your family, the better they can work with you to keep you healthy.

 Need more reasons to get regular checkups?
-Getting sick means missing work…or caring for a family member when they’re sick.
+Getting sick means missing work; so does caring for a family member when they’re sick.
 SFCHC can help you and your family take an active role in staying healthy.

 An Ounce of Prevention